Russ Harvey Consulting - Computer and Internet Services

 A Local Account Helps to Preserve Privacy

+I'd recommend signing in with a local account unless you need to move your work between multiple devices (and have considered the privacy implications).
 You might see a security warning that you're not signed into your Microsoft account in the Windows Security panel.
 You can click “dismiss” to send it away.

 A local account limits or removes many of the capabilities of Windows 10 including personalized searches, effective use of Cortana and the ability to continue your current work on another device even if the data is stored in the cloud.
+You will probably find that you don't need all these features and disabling them preserves your privacy.

 Microsoft tells you how to create a secondary Local Account (one in addition to your Microsoft Account) but that still leaves you vulnerable, at least when logged into the Microsoft Account.